I2Tunimib/I2T-docs/docs/user-manual/discover-services/generative-ai.md

 * Choose an operation type (Join / Split / Edit directly).
 * (Optional) Select additional columns for the join operation.
 * (Optional) Rename new generated columns for the join and split operation.
-* Write instructions describing how to modify the values.
+* Write instructions on how to modify the values.
 The LLM will receive each cell value and return output based on the operation type.

-**Example propmts:**
+**Example prompts:**

 * Join: `Merge first_name and last_name into a full name.
 Trim spaces and capitalize properly.`
 * Split: `From 'address' extract street, city, and postal_code.
 Return values exactly as: street | city | postal_code.`